Set up a decision model

 You can't delete an input field that's in use.
 You must remove the field from all nodes before you can delete it.

-Hover over the field you plan to delete and click Delete field (trash icon).
+Hover over the field to delete and click ... (ellipsis).

 Create a model field

 Model fields define the data passed between nodes.
-Model fields are required even in simple single-table models, where they carry table outcomes to the Output node, and become increasingly important in more complex models where they pass outcomes between nodes as intermediate values.
+Model fields are required even in simple single-table models, where they carry table outputs to the Model Outputs node, and become increasingly important in more complex models where they pass outputs between nodes as intermediate values.

 OVERRIDING VALUES

-You can reuse a model field as an outcome in multiple nodes.
+You can reuse a model field as an output in multiple nodes.
 Each node can overwrite the field value.

-Complete the following steps to create a model field:
+Complete the following steps to create a model field using the Fields sidebar or the decision table's Outputs section:

 Create a Decision table node